rukai/PF_Sandbox/documentation/editor_tutorial.md

 # Editor Tutorial

 Following this tutorial is a great way to get started with editing fighters in PF Sandbox.
-For a full reference of every operation check out the [documentation]().
+For a full reference of every operation check out the [Manual](manual.md).

 ## Setup